Art Advice

 It is my goal to attempt to answer these questions by the end of the article.
 Whether you are just starting out, or a seasoned professional artist, it is important to know the base skills that drawing provides.
 Overall, drawing is important for several reasons, from cognitive and emotional reasons like self expression and to help release stress, to practical domains like improving hand-eye coordination and motor skills.

-For a list of tools and mediums I recommend, check out my Favorite Art Supplies list.
+For a list of tools and mediums I recommend, check out my Favorite Art Supplies list and this article about my favorite paints and drawing materials.

 If you are interested in learning more about basic drawing and painting skills, please check out my Art Advice page.
 If you are a beginner artist, I recommend 5 Easy Drawing Tips and How to Create an Artist Statement.
 These are great resources to becoming a successful artist.